 Gummatous syphilis is discussed separately.
 Due to this manifestation of tertiary syphilis being able to affect virtually any organ with gummas, radiographic features are highly varied and mainly reported in case reports rather than larger studies 15.
 In the vast majority of cases, gummas have a very varied appearance across CT and MRI modalities and are often mistaken for malignancy 15.

 Congenital syphilis is discussed separately.
 Due to congenital syphilis having very different early and late presentations, there are a wide array of radiographic features 16,17.
-The best described features are the musculoskeletal anomalies, which include periostitis, metaphysitis (including Wimberger sign and saw-tooth metaphysis in Wegner sign), diaphyseal osteomyelitis, pathological fractures, joint effusions, sabre shin, dactylitis, and a variety of craniofacial anomalies such as Hutchinson teeth 16,17.
+The best described features are the musculoskeletal anomalies, which include periostitis (including the Higoumenakis sign), metaphysitis (including Wimberger sign and saw-tooth metaphysis in Wegner sign), diaphyseal osteomyelitis, pathological fractures, joint effusions, sabre shin, dactylitis, and a variety of craniofacial anomalies (including Hutchinson teeth and the Hennebert sign) 16,17.
 Some of these features, in addition to other signs of congenital syphilis such as fetal intrahepatic calcification, can be detected antenatally, but most will only manifest after birth 16,17.

 Treatment and prognosis